hokoo/slackest/README.md

 # slackest

-Simple Slack integration for sending messages to a channel and optionally attaching files.
+Simple Slack integration (PHP) for sending messages to a channel and optionally attaching files.

 ## Installation